Welcome to Collin County, the fastest growing county in Texas, and one of the top growth counties in America. Why?

 Industry & Occupation

-From 2008 to 2015 there were more than 74,000 jobs added to the civilian labor force here, a 20% increase that outpaced the county's population growth for the same period.
-The county's unemployment rate averaged 3.5 percent, January through November 2016, consistently a full point lower than the state or national averages, according to the Texas Workforce Commission.
+From 2010 to 2019 there were more than 202,000 jobs added in Collin county alone, to the civilian labor force here, a 26% increase that outpaced the county's population growth for the same period.
+The county's unemployment rate in December 2019 came in at 2.7 percent, almost a full point lower than the state's number for that time period, according to the Texas Workforce Commission.
 More current rates are available from the BLS or the

 The U.S. Census Bureau's American Community Survey (ACS) for Collin County also shows: